likjou/TBitTorrent/README.md

 Thanks to [Gocui](https://github.com/jroimartin/gocui) and [rain](https://github.com/cenkalti/rain) for creating such amazing library so that i can create this :D. First time creating a Terminal ui app, its kinda messy so feel free to let me know what you guys think.

 UPDATE:
-01-12-2022: Fixed character display error in printing tables.
+01-12-2022: Fixed character display error in printing tables.<br />
-09-12-2022: Uploaded wrong folder in previous fix, reupload
+09-12-2022: Uploaded wrong folder in previous fix, reupload<br />
-09-12-2022: fixed displaying long name cause table to disappear
+09-12-2022: fixed displaying long name cause table to disappear<br />